To set these directives, assign a string specifying their values to the AMPL option

 heurnodes deprecated: no longer has any effect: maximum nodes at which to use heuristics during branch-and-bound tree search; default = 1000

-heurroot bit vector controlling local search heuristics to apply at the root node: sum of 1 = large-neighborhood search: may be slow, but may find solutions far from the incumbent 2 = small-neighborhood search about node LP solution 4 = small-neighborhood search about integer solutions 8 = local search near multiple integer solutions 16 = no effect default = 17
+heurroot bit vector controlling local search heuristics to apply at the root node: sum of 1 = large-neighborhood search: may be slow, but may find solutions far from the incumbent 2 = small-neighborhood search about node LP solution 4 = small-neighborhood search about integer solutions 8 = local search near multiple integer solutions 16 = no effect 32 = local search without an objective; may only be done when no feasible solution is available default = 53

 heurstrategy heuristic strategy for branch and bound: one of -1 = automatic choice (default) 0 = no heuristics 1 = basic heuristics 2 = enhanced heuristics 3 = extensive heuristics